jamieweb/bthub5-devicelist/README.md

 You could also use it with the notify-send (or equivalent) command on your Linux desktop.

-Or write the output to a file to keep a log of devices that connect to your network.
+Or write the output along with a timestamp to a file to keep a log of new devices that connect to your network.